 General Court passed an act (which was enforced until the American Revolution) making it a penal offense to cut any trees that were twelve inches or more in diameter.
 The fine for doing so was five pounds, and all lumber made from such trees was forfeited to the king.

 The New Hampshire colonists were not happy with this law.
 Weare was an area noted for many large, tall pine trees.
-(Mast Road in neighboring Goffstown, is thusly named because these large trees, which were to be turned into ship’s masts, were hauled down that road on its way to the Amoskeag River in “Squog” or the west side of Manchester, and then rafted down the river to Newburyport or Boston).
-The Weare settlers (along with others in NH) wanted the trees for their houses, churches, and to sell for profit.
+Mast Road in neighboring Goffstown, is thusly named because these large trees, which were to be turned into ship’s masts, were hauled down that road on its way to the Amoskeag River in “Squog” or the west side of Manchester, and then rafted down the Merrimack river to Newburyport or Boston.
+The Weare settlers (along with others in NH) wanted the trees that stood on their land for building their houses, churches, and to sell for profit.

 In 1771 Governor John Wentworth was appointed a ‘Surveyor of the King’s Woods’ and he appointed deputies that traveled throughout the state, enforcing the law.
 They searched saw mills, marked any trees in the mill that should have been reserved for the king with a “broad arrow mark,” confiscating them for sale with the proceeds going into the King’s treasury.
 Following the posting of an advertisement in the newspaper, if the matter was not settled, the offending saw mill owner and any others involved were arrested, often tried in court, and fined.

 As a result, a new settler, before he could build his cabin and clear his land, had to get a deputy to put the broad arrow mark on all the king’s pine trees that were to be kept for masts, and then a royal license to cut the rest, for all which he had to pay a good sum.
 The settlers of Weare, for the most part, were poor, and so they would circumnavigate this law when they could.